-The Golden Theatre provides at least 10 infrared assistive listening devices for every performance at the theatre.
-Beginning 4 weeks after a show’s official opening night performance, at least 10 audio description devices are available for every performance at the theatre.
-In addition, there is unlimited access to downloadable audio description software for personal mobile devices, available beginning 4 weeks after a show’s official opening night performance, which provides an automated detailed account of the visual of the production, free of charge, for blind or partially sighted patrons.
-The theatre also offers hand-held devices and software that provide captioning for deaf or hard of hearing patrons, available beginning 4 weeks after a show’s official opening night performance.
-Additional devices can be available with at least 24 hours’ notice by contacting Shubert Audience Services at 212-944-3700 or email@example.com.
-There is also a representative at the Shubert Audience Services kiosk at every performance to assist any patron with the audio description devices, software, or captioning devices.
+The Golden Theatre provides accommodations for patrons who are blind, deaf, partially sighted, and/or have hearing loss.
+The theatre provides infrared assistive listening devices for every performance at the theatre.
+In addition, beginning four weeks after a show’s official opening night performance, hand-held audio description devices and hand-held captioning devices are available, and there is unlimited access to downloadable audio description and/or captioning for personal mobile devices free of charge.
+(Hand-held devices are limited, although additional devices can be obtained with at least twenty-four hours’ notice.)
+If you have questions, contact Shubert Audience Services at 212-944-3700 or firstname.lastname@example.org.
+There is also a representative at the Shubert Audience Services kiosk at every performance to assist any patron with any of our devices, software, or technology.

 Accessibility by Seating Section